When Bob Dylan, Joni Mitchell Performed on Johnny Cash’s TV Show

 Still, the first-night technical issues combined with Dylan's unique personality made for some tense moments, Reid said.
 “Dylan never really has done much television.
 He and John palled up at a folk festival in the mid-‘60s so they had a mutual respect for one another as writers.
 So it was pretty easy for John to get him," Reid said.
 "Dylan is a very kind of uncomfortable guy.
 He’s not the coolest person in the world, kind of jumpy and looked like he’s on edge.
 You’d not quite know what to expect.
 I think sometimes he didn’t know what to expect of himself next.”

 Over what would become a two-year run, stars such as Eric Clapton, Linda Ronstadt, Neil Young and James Taylor also appeared on the Cash show.
 Walker, who worked with Cash for 30 years, said the mix of musical guests reflected both Cash's personal interests and the goal of appealing to a nationwide audience.

-“Johnny was and is the North Star; you could guide your ship by him — the greatest of the greats then and now,” Dylan wrote after Cash passed.
+“Johnny was and is the North Star; you could guide your ship by him -- the greatest of the greats then and now,” Dylan wrote after Cash died.
 “Truly he is what the land and country is all about, the heart and soul of it personified and what it means to be here; and he said it all in plain English.”